Wild Reverence by Rebecca Ross — Review and Content Warnings

 What could I have done to keep a goddess safe?
 I realized that it could not be achieved by embracing her.
 Only by letting her go.

 • Choosing a Simple Life over Power: There is more to life than power, Matilda discovers.
 Vincent, too, longs for a simple life where he is not required to rule a fiefdom.
-There is something simply beautiful about the things of nature, home, and loved ones.
-They choose a humble life over the glitter and might of a kingdom.

 “Asking questions about mortals is a weakness?”
 “Feeling for them is,” he corrected.